Test, optimize, manage, and automate with AI. Take a free test drive of Quiq's AI Studio. Test drive AI Studio -->

 Embrace messaging.

-Even if you’ve adopted various forms of business messaging, there are many ways to elevate your strategy and improve your customer satisfaction.
+Even if you’ve adopted various forms of business messaging, there are many ways to elevate your strategy and improve your customer satisfaction in retail.

 Read on to see why messaging has become a vital part of online retail, along with 6 ways to use it to improve customer satisfaction.